hacnay/mithai-2048-game/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
+This is an open source game created for everyone to enjoy!
+Contributions are welcome:
 - Report bugs
 - Suggest new features
 - Submit pull requests
 - Share feedback
+- Fork and modify as you like

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is **completely open source** and available under the MIT License.

+### 🎮 Free to Use & Enjoy

+**No copying restrictions - just enjoy!**

+This game is free and open for everyone.
+Feel free to:
+- ✅ Play and enjoy the game
+- ✅ Share it with friends
+- ✅ Fork and modify the code
+- ✅ Use it for learning purposes
+- ✅ Deploy it anywhere you want
+- ✅ Create your own version

+The only thing we ask is that you have fun! 🎉

 ## 👨‍💻 Author